-Discounts and Premiums
+Discounts and premiums

 A common misperception that arises around the NAV is the discount and premium calculations for a fund.
 The importance that investors place on this number is a holdover habit from looking at the prevalence of premiums and discounts in closed-end funds (CEFs).
-The two types of funds are listed, and the fund prices trade independently of NAV; however, the premium and discount numbers are completely different in meaning.
+The 2 types of funds are listed, and the fund prices trade independently of NAV; however, the premium and discount numbers are completely different in meaning.
 There are occasions where persistent premiums and discounts arise in ETFs, but that is due to a structural inconsistency.
 Typically any discount or premium pattern for an ETF will be very short-lived as the arbitrage function enables its collapse in the near term.